-DRW’s AVID Program is accepting applications for three paid law student interns for 2021-22!
+Applications Closed: DRW’s AVID Program is accepting applications for two paid law student interns for Summer 2022!

-AVID focuses on improving the conditions, treatment, services, and reentry for people with disabilities who are incarcerated in our state’s jails and prisons, as well as those who reside at the Special Commitment Center.
-In general, AVID visits and monitors correctional facilities, provides Technical Assistance Services to teach individuals with disabilities about self-advocacy, writes reports, and advocates for systemic change with the Washington State Department of Corrections and various county jails through negotiation and litigation.
+DRW’s AVID Program is seeking legal interns interested in fighting for the rights of individuals with disabilities who are incarcerated in Washington prisons and jails.
+Disabilities include mental health conditions, physical and sensory disabilities, learning and intellectual disabilities, traumatic brain injuries, and chronic health conditions.
 The AVID Program strives to do this work in an intersectional way, centering our advocacy on those people with disabilities most impacted by the criminal punishment system, including folks with mental health conditions in solitary confinement and Black, Indigenous, Hispanic, and transgender and non-binary folks.